ShrimpCatDev/CherryPop/README.md

 # 🍒 CherryPop
 A WIP fantasy console made in Love2D!

-# ℹ️ How to Use
+# ℹ️ Getting started
 * first grab a build from the build folder for your system!
 * when you boot to the menu, press the up/down keys to select a cart, and press Z to select it.
-* you can find your cartrige files in the love2d data folder. (refer to the demo cart to see how they are structured)
-* press esc to go into the sprite editor, once there, you can edit your sprites, press ctrl+c to copy, ctrl+v to paste, delete to delete, f1 to rteturn to the menu, and ctrl+r to run your project.
+* if you want to create a new cart, select `new cart...`, enter the name you would like for the cart, and press enter!
+* once you are running a cart, press esc to go to the editors, right now there is a code editor, sprite editor, and tilemap editor
+* if you want to learn more on how to code in CherryPop, check out the docs.